aws/aws-sigv4-auth-cassandra-java-driver-plugin/README.md

 ## SSL Configuration

 The first step is to get an Amazon digital certificate to encrypt your connections using Transport Layer Security (TLS).
 The DataStax Java driver must use an SSL trust store so that the client SSL engine can validate the Amazon Managed Cassandra Service certificate on connection.
-To use the trust store and create a certificate, see [Using a Cassandra Java Client Driver to Access Amazon Managed Cassandra Service Programmatically (Coming soon)](https://docs.aws.amazon.com/mcs/latest/devguide/programmatic.drivers.html#using_java_driver).
+To use the trust store and create a certificate, see [Using a Cassandra Java Client Driver to Access Amazon Managed Cassandra Service Programmatically](https://docs.aws.amazon.com/mcs/latest/devguide/programmatic.drivers.html#using_java_driver).

 ## Region Configuration

 Before you can start using the plugin, you must configure the AWS Region that the plugin will use when authenticating.
 This is required because SigV4 signatures are Region-specific.
 For example, if you are connecting to the `cassandra.us-east-2.amazonaws.com` endpoint, the Region must be `us-east-2`.
-For a list of available AWS Regions and endpoints, see [Service Endpoints for Amazon Managed Cassandra Service (Coming soon)](https://docs.aws.amazon.com/mcs/latest/devguide/programmatic.endpoints.html).
+For a list of available AWS Regions and endpoints, see [Service Endpoints for Amazon Managed Cassandra Service](https://docs.aws.amazon.com/mcs/latest/devguide/programmatic.endpoints.html).

 You can specify the Region using one of the following four methods: